cerb/cerb.github.io/_tips/private-shared-workspaces-with-roles.md

 ---
-title: 'Tip: Private shared workspaces with roles'
+title: 'Private shared workspaces with roles'
 excerpt: Use roles to share private workspaces with specific workers from different groups.
 summary: This page provides guidance on creating private shared workspaces in Cerb,